-(March 11, 2018 / Embassy of Israel in Washington) Elmo Russell “Bud” Zumwalt Jr. was a decorated war veteran who rose through the ranks of the U.S. Navy to serve as its youngest Chief of Naval Operations.
+(March 11, 2018 / Embassy of Israel in Washington, D.C.)
+Elmo Russell “Bud” Zumwalt Jr. was a decorated war veteran who rose through the ranks of the U.S. Navy to serve as its youngest Chief of Naval Operations.
 Zumwalt commanded U.S. naval forces in the Vietnam War and he modernized many aspects of navy policy and strategy.

 Admiral Zumwalt believed strongly that the United States should aid Israel in its conflicts with the surrounding Arab countries.
 During the Yom Kippur War in 1973, Zumwalt played a critical role in airlifting supplies to Israel.
 These supplies were a crucial factor in Israel’s victory.
 In an oral history recorded in 1991, Zumwalt detailed his actions on behalf of Israel, an account since confirmed by others.